aleant93/SimpleTwitterAnalyzer.jl/README.md

 3. plot and save your stats.

 ### TODOs
+- Adding other stats (number of retweets, etc)
 - Improving the plotting of some stats
 - Handle in a better way the source field
 - Adding a crawling component able to download tweets directly from Twitter